LILTUNE/ISI_Projects/README.md

 Supervisor: Pedro Szekely

 ## sparql.py
-generate all identifiers for all property, then store each property's identifers in txt files.
+generate all identifiers for all property, then store them in a python dictionary, then save into a file.
-File name follow the format 'PropertyID_PropertyName.txt'
+File name follows the format 'prop_idents.txt'

 ## minHash.py
 Build a list for all MinHash objects.
 Give a file, it will return the top 5 silimiar items and their similarity scores.